The House Of Hanover

 (27 November 1833 - 27 October 1897)

-Mary Adelaide was the daughter of Prince Adolphus Frederick, Duke of Cambridge, the youngest surviving son of George III and Charlotte of Mecklenburg-Strelitz, she was therefore a first cousin of Queen Victoria.
+Mary Adelaide was the daughter of Adolphus Frederick, Duke of Cambridge, the youngest surviving son of George III and Charlotte of Mecklenburg-Strelitz, she was therefore a first cousin of Queen Victoria.
 Her mother was Princess Augusta of Hesse-Cassel, the daughter of Prince Frederick of Hesse-Cassel.
 She was born in Hanover on 27 November 1833.

 The princess was christened with the names Mary Adelaide Wilhelmina Elizabeth at Cambridge House, Hanover by Rev John Ryle Wood, Chaplain to the Duke of Cambridge.
 She was named Mary Adelaide Wilhelmina Elizabeth for her aunt Princess Mary of Gloucester, Queen Adelaide, the King, and her aunt Princess Elizabeth Landgravine of Hesse-Homburg.